Original Publish Date: September 9, 2019

 As a home buyer or seller, you’ll be hearing these words a lot.
 A tour and a showing are the same thing.
 As a seller, your listing agent will coordinate with a buyer’s agent to bring potential buyers to your home.
 The buyer’s agent is responsible for taking clients in person to the homes.
 People rarely buy houses without seeing it in person so tours are an essential part of the selling process.
 This is your chance to see the property in person, but it’s also your time to check out the neighborhood and surrounding area.

 There are essentially two types of agents in a real estate transaction.
 These are known as buyer’s and listing agents.
 They are licensed by their state to help facilitate real estate transactions for their clients.

 Homie is a licensed brokerage with a large team of experienced real estate agents.
 While technology can make it more efficient and affordable, agents are the oil that helps the real estate engine move.
-Buyers and sellers can do it on their own, but we think that everyone should have access to professionals for a low flat fee.
+Buyers and sellers can do it on their own, but we think that everyone should have access to professionals for a low fee.
 After all, that’s why Homie exists.